syr-cn/AutoRefine/README.md

 # AutoRefine

+Official implementation of **NeurIPS 2025 paper** *Search and Refine During Think: Facilitating Knowledge Refinement for Improved Retrieval-Augmented Reasoning*.

+The authors have verified that this repo can be end-to-end reproduced within an hour with good internet connection.

 ## 🔥News
 - This work got accepted by [NeurIPS 2025 (Poster)](https://neurips.cc/virtual/2025/poster/115806) 🎉🎉🎉
 - Update results of additional model size (7B) under more metrics (F1, Cover EM).